Amman city guide: what to do + where to stay in Jordan’s captivating capital

 Where to eat in Amman

 Food is a HUGE part of the experience in Jordan, and Amman is one of the best places to dive into the country’s incredible culinary scene.
 Jordanian cuisine shares many flavours with the broader Levant (Jordan, Lebanon, Syria, Palestine), with an emphasis on fresh herbs, warm spices, olive oil, and vibrant mezze spreads.
-It’s easily one of my top cuisines and I’d bet it’ll become one of yours, too!
+It’s easily one of my favourite cuisines in the entire world!

 🧆 DELICIOUS JORDANIAN DISHES TO TRY